ddriver-058/gke-k3s-karmada-hybrid/README.md

 # gke-k3s-karmada-hybrid

-This repo allows for the implementation of the below archiecture to automate cloud failover for a local k3s cluster to a GKE cluster (on separate networks).
-This setup provides improves the availability of my personal site while still taking advantage of the reduced computing costs of using local resources.
+This repo allows for the implementation of the below architecture to automate cloud failover for a local k3s cluster to a GKE cluster (on separate networks).
+This setup improves the availability of my personal site while still taking advantage of the reduced computing costs of using local resources.

 ![failover diagram](gke-k3s-karmada-hybrid.drawio.png "Failover Diagram")